The DevOps Handbook by Gene Kim, Jez Humble, Patrick Debois, and John Willis is probably the most popular DevOps book available today.

 The second edition of this book was released only a couple of weeks ago and I decided instead of buying another copy of it to try the audiobook, and I’m glad I did.
 The content is 15+ hours, but it took me a little bit more than a week to complete it.

-What attracted me to get back to this book was the addition of more case studies and there is also the contribution of a new author Nicole Forsgren, Ph.D.
+What attracted me to the second edition of this book was the addition of more case studies and there is also the contribution of a new author Nicole Forsgren, Ph.D.

-There were parts of the book that remembered clearly and other parts where I’m glad I had the opportunity of reviewing and have new case studies and articles to get more familiar with it.
+There were parts of the book that remembered clearly and other parts where I’m glad I had the opportunity of reviewing and have new case studies and articles to get more in depth.

 I am familiar with the subject, but references to articles or other books were and are still so important to me considering the continuous learning and case studies that showcase the benefits and results of implementing DevOps.